cocos/cocos-docs/source/en/publish/publish-in-command-line.md

  - `sourceMaps` - Whether or not need add source maps
  - `webOrientation` - Orientation option on web mobile [landscape, portrait, auto]

+ - `inlineSpriteFrames` - Whether or not inline all SpriteFrames
+ - `mergeStartScene` - Whether or not merge all JSON that the Start Scene depends on

  - `packageName` - Package Name
  - `useDebugKeystore` - Whether or not use debug keystore
  - `keystorePath` - Keystore path